mozilla/mozmlops/src/mozmlops/templates/README.md

 Once MLOps comes back to you with a shiny new Outerbounds account, you can sign in [here](https://docs.google.com/document/d/12S06Q-9xh6YGkyBpi6iGWGazYDivxl2fT4KaHtbrzV4/edit).

 Go to [this page right here](https://ui.desertowl.obp.outerbounds.com/dashboard/configure?location=local).
 You’ll see some instructions.
 If you installed `mozmlops` you have already installed Outerbounds, so you get to skip that one.

-Look for a dropdown that says “perimeter.”
+Back on the [main page](https://ui.desertowl.obp.outerbounds.com/dashboard/runs), look for a dropdown at the top that says “Mozilla/” and then, after it, a perimeter name (probably 'default').
 You want to make sure that, if your data has more restricted access than All-Mozilla, you have checked the perimeter name that you received from MLOps.
 If your data has all-Mozilla access, you can check “default” here.

 You should see an instruction to run a command line command that starts with `outerbounds configure`.
 Copy that whole thing and run it on your command line.
 What this does, is it makes a `config.json` file located at `~/.metaflowconfig` on your local machine.
 This is the default configuration for metaflow on your machine now, and unless told otherwise, metaflow flows on your machine will now always run on Outerbounds.